 The painting is known in English as The Surrender of Breda.
 Its subject is the conquest of the Dutch city Breda by Genoese-Spanish general Ambrogio Spinola, in 1625.
 Velázquez finished the painting in 1635.
 Two years later, in 1637, Breda was recaptured by the Dutch republic, and in 1648 it was finally ceded by Spain by the Treaty of Westphalia.

 Back from war and painting to football and music.
 Spanish football teams, like teams in other countries, sometimes have musicians among their fans in stadiums.
 One of the songs they play is Valencia.

 This music video is Valencia, by composer Padilla.
-Like the Dutch Zilvervloot song, played in a concert hall; not on football bleachers.
+Played in a concert hall; like the Dutch Zilvervloot song video, not on football bleachers.